Secret #4 Be Early

 A pattern that works great for family travel is an activity in the morning, then lunch and a quiet time, followed by an activity in the late afternoon/evening.
-We use this plan as much as possible and find it the ideal for energy, health, and good attitudes.
+We use this plan as much as possible and find it ideal for energy, health, and good attitudes.

-This post contains affiliate links, which means that if you click on one of the product links, I receive a small commission at no extra cost to you.
-This keeps the site up and running.
+(This post contains affiliate links, which means that if you click on one of the product links, I receive a small commission at no extra cost to you.
+This keeps the site up and running.)

 Being late is defensive.

 Early people play offense.
-The offense is when you score.
+On-time is defense.